slowernews/wisdom-tldr/chapters/chapter_1_self.md

 ### How to grow your reputation?

 Be impeccable with your word.
+Take responsability.
 Trust, not money, is the currency of business and life.

 > *"Pay every debt, as if God wrote the bill."
 -- Ralph Waldo Emerson*